By Iva Ralica

 The beautiful small town of Kastav is just a ten-minute drive away from Rijeka.
 Located on a hill, this was once a fort with nine towers called Castua in the Roman period.
 Authentic houses and historical sites as a great way to feel the atmosphere outside Rijeka.

 10. The Carnival

-Every year this well known Carnival in Croatia is a must-see.
+Every year in February this well known Carnival in Croatia is a must-see.
 It was even named as one of the most important events in Europe – in the Top 500 Events.
 “Die, but never give up” is its famous motto!
 Carnival dates back many years – there was a prohibition document from 1449 that forbid the masks on the faces.
 The authentic masks from the surrounding villages are “bellmen”.